Missing You (John Waite song)

 "Missing You" is a song co-written and recorded by English musician John Waite.
 It was released in June 1984 as the lead single from his second album, No Brakes (1984).
-It reached number 1 on Billboards Album Rock Tracks chart and on the Billboard Hot 100, as well as number 9 on the UK Singles Chart.
+It reached number one on the US Billboard Album Rock Tracks chart and on the Billboard Hot 100, as well as number 9 on the UK Singles Chart.
 The song was nominated for the 1985 Grammy Award for Best Pop Vocal Performance Male.

 Waite re-recorded the song with country/bluegrass artist Alison Krauss which appeared on her album A Hundred Miles or More: A Collection, and released it to country music radio in 2007.
 The re-recording peaked at number 34 on the Hot Country Songs chart.
-Waite's original recording has been featured in the films Selena (1997) and Warm Bodies (2013).
+Waite's original recording has been featured in the films Selena (1997), Warm Bodies (2013) and 22 Jump Street (2014).

 Composition and lyrics

-The song is a soft rock track.
+The song is a soft rock, pop rock, and white soul track.
 It is performed in the key of G major with a tempo of 104 beats per minute in common time.
 Waite's vocals span from G_{3} to C_{5} in the song.

 In the verses/bridge, the singer describes how much he misses his ex-lover, while in the chorus, he lies to himself and vehemently denies missing them.
 The opening line "Every time I think of you" is the title of a song by Waite's group the Babys.